• Skip to main content

 Stories From My Kitchen

 To my surprise, the first bread that I had baked happened to be focaccia.
-I wondered that how amazing it really turned out to be especially when it's a loaf of whole wheat bread.
+I wondered how amazing it really turned out to be especially when it's a loaf of whole wheat bread.

 She has art to make things less complicated and I have followed her several recipes and they have been great.
 This was used primarily for ratios and I modified it by adding my food art.